-Through ObieMAPS and its grant program, the Oberlin Center for Languages and Cultures helps faculty and students connect courses and events across programs and departments.
+Through its grant program, the Oberlin Center for Languages and Cultures helps faculty and students connect courses and events across programs and departments.
 In addition, the OCLC will be sponsoring course clusters and year-long themes.

 Read below about themes and clusters the OCLC has sponsored in the past.